carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 > What information is contained in each file?
 Specifically, if I had
 > the following research questions:
 >
-> * How has the hindfoot length and weight of *Dipodomys* species changed over time?
+> * How has the hindfoot length and weight of *Martin Luther* species changed over time?
-> * What is the average weight of each species, per year?
+> * What is the average number of each titles, per year?
-> * What information can I learn about *Dipodomys* species in the 2000s, over time?
+> * What information can I learn about *Martin Luther* species in the 1500s, over time?
 >
 > What would I need to answer these questions?
 Which files have the data I need?
 What
 > operations would I need to perform if I were doing these analyses by hand?